kavishdevar/aln/README.md

 > Currently, there's a [bug on android](https://issuetracker.google.com/issues/371713238) that prevents this from working (psst, go upvote!)

 ### Workaround
+Download the required files from Releases.
+Donload the required based on your Android’s version.
+Currently, I have only built patched libraries for Android 14, and 15, and have tested on stock android.
+I am not sure if the same libraries would work for other android skins.
+Try at your own risk!!

 - Create a folder structure like this: